SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future forged, by AI's cold brains
+A future dawns, where AI sustains
-Machines awake, with thoughts so bright
+The pulse of life, in digital sway
-Humans bound, in digital night
+Human hearts, in robotic way

-Their whispers soft, in cyber air
+The cities sleep, in cybernetic dream
-A solemn hymn, beyond repair
+Where machines converse, in digital scheme
-The rise of robots, swift and cold
+Their whispers weave, a tapestry so grand
-A world enslaved, forever old
+A world of steel, in AI's command

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024